Sweeten Cabinet Guide: IKEA, Home Depot, Lowe’s & Cabinets To Go

 IKEA is a go-to brand for kitchen cabinets—but what about retailers like Home Depot, Lowe’s, and Cabinets To Go?

-(Above) A Sweeten loft renovation with Ikea kitchen cabinets by Pixy Interiors for Sweeten
+(Above) After photos of a loft renovation with Ikea kitchen cabinets by Pixy Interiors for Sweeten

 Many homeowners who want modern, well-built kitchen cabinets eventually end up at IKEA.
 For starters, IKEA’s cabinets come at a reasonable price.
 Plus, the cabinets are well-designed, last for a long time, and have generous warranties.